Bharath-Nalluri-013/OpenSource/A2_GitHub.md

 5. Write a command (or sequence) to (i) create a new branch called `math` (from the `master`) and (ii) change to this branch.

 ```
+Commands to do this part of the question:
+git checkout master    #Naviagtes to master branch
-i.
-To create a new branch called 'math':  git branch math
+git branch math        #To create a new branch called 'math'
-ii.
-To change to created branch: git checkout math
+git checkout math      #To change to created branch

 We can also do this in one step: git checkout -b math
 (I assumed we are already in master branch, if we are not in master branch, we have to move to master branch first (using git checkout master) and then run above commands.)